 By Lee Foster

-When it’s autumn in America, during September and October, Pumpkin Patches are springing back to life, with many children dreaming of their pumpkin for this year.
+When it’s autumn in America, during September and October, Pumpkin Patches spring to life in many communities.
+Children dream of selecting and carving their pumpkin every fall.
 However, in only a few places in the U.S. can you find a large dedicated farming space right within a sprawling urban area.
 One example is Ardenwood Park, featuring the historic Perry Farms, in Fremont, California.
 Ardenwood offers one of the most robust Pumpkin Patches in the Bay Area.
-The October celebration leading up to Halloween, usually starting the last weekend in September, is an ideal time for a visit.
+This celebration, leading up to Halloween, occurs each day in October at Ardenwood.

 Ardenwood functions all year as a demonstration farm for urban education.
-It also basks in its relationship with the East Bay Parks system as an historic park.
+It also basks in its relationship with the East Bay Parks system as part of a historic park.
 Both its energy at food production and public outreach peak in October.

 The Pumpkin Patch